leonrodenburg/ali-cli/README.md

 pip install ali-cli
 ```

+Then run the CLI using the command `ali`.
 You should see the default help output with the supported commands.

 ## Configuration